Advanced Setup

 • HamVoIP Identity

-Retry network (n) times: During boot and node startup ClearNode interrogates both the Ethernet and WiFi network to see if it can achieve an internet connection.
+Retry network (n) times: During boot and node startup ClearNode attempts to reach its servers on the internet.
 After each try it waits an increasing period of time and will try “n” times before giving up and activating the WiFiByLight functionality (solid Red LED).
 Generally 4 is the optimal number of times to try – you may increase this number if you know your WiFi devices “struggle” to get connected.

 AllStar Identity Section

-dvswitch/zoiper Password: ClearNode can be configured to accept connections from the Android app “DVSwitch” or the iOS app “Zoiper”.
+dvswitch/zoiper Password: ClearNode can be configured to accept connections from the Android app “DVSwitch” or the iOS apps “Zoiper” and “RepeaterPhone”.
 This is where you would configure the password for those apps to use to connect to your node.
 See Zoiper & DVSwitch for more details.

 AllStar Server Section